-Best Parental Control Apps for Android – Tested in May 2020Last Updated by Shauli Zacks on May 04, 2020
+Best Parental Control Apps for Android – Tested in August 2022

 With 4 kids who spend way too much time on their phones, I needed to find an app that, despite Android’s new regulations, could still be effective in filtering, limiting, and monitoring my kids’ Android devices.

-I’ve tested over 50 parental control apps to find which ones still worked and which features worked the way they were supposed to or not.
+I’ve tested over 50 parental control apps to find which features worked the way they were supposed to.
 Most of the apps I tested weren’t any good (including the popular Google Family Link) for a combination of the following reasons:

 - The time management tools didn’t actually block the phone

 - The web filters either didn’t work or were easy for the kids to bypass

 - The app failed to send alerts to the parent account

 - The app kept crashing after installing it

 I did find 5 apps that stood out to me and that I felt comfortable using with my family and recommending for yours.
 If you want the quick answer, the best one I used is Qustodio which has the most customizable features and is extremely easy to use.
 It gives me all the data I need regarding what my kids are doing on their phones, on a well-designed dashboard.
 I found the web filter and screen time tools to be very intuitive, and most importantly my kids didn’t have a way to bypass them.
 You don’t have to take my word for it, when you can try it risk-free, with Qustodio policy of 30-day money-back guarantee.
 When I tried it myself and asked for my money back, I quickly received a full refund three days after my request.